 When you are a vegetarian it doesn’t mean that you have to forgo some other nutrients that some “not vegan” foods can give.
-There will always be alternative which can render you the said benefits, in a vegan way.
+There will always be an alternative that can render you the said benefits, in a vegan way.

 Greater absorption may be given by fish oils but the ALA can be transformed into EPA and DHA with works done.

 But then ALA may have some great benefits that most may overlook.
-It includes the cardiovascular benefits, the benefits on Alzheimer’s disease and other cognitive problems.
-Due to its photochemical, these plant based fats can render more fiber, lesser saturated fat and few calories.
+It includes the cardiovascular benefits, the benefits of Alzheimer’s disease, and other cognitive problems.
+Due to its photochemical, these plant-based fats can render more fiber, lesser saturated fat, and few calories.

 Vegan Omega-3 Sources

-Due to its health benefits, more than 7 million Americans turned into vegetarian based diet while an estimate of 22.8 million people follow a strict vegetarian diet.
+Due to its health benefits, more than 7 million Americans turned into a vegetarian-based diet while an estimate of 22.8 million people follows a strict vegetarian diet.
 Most of these people stick to vegan diets to improve their overall health.
 Some reasons include the idea of weight loss, makes it a natural approach to wellness, food safety concerns, maintain weight, and animal welfare.

 - Flax seeds.
 Flax seeds, better if grounded, can be kept for a long time in a freezer.
 And it’s virtually tasteless.
 It can be included in cereals, oatmeal, smoothies.
-It certainly helps boosts omega-3.
-It can be substitute for less as well and good for vegan baking.
+It certainly helps boost omega-3.
+It can be substituted for less as well and good for vegan baking.

 - Hempseeds.
 Hemp seeds can be vegan and gluten feed.
 It contains omega-3 fatty acids and is high in protein and minerals.
 It can be sneaked into foods and meals through sprinkles.

 - Perilla oil.
 Oil from perilla contains ALA which can turn into a substantial amount of omega-3 fatty acids later on.